changeworld/azure-docs.pl-pl/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Polecenie programu PowerShell
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'roleContributor' -ArtifactFile .\artifacts\roleContributor.json
      ```

-1. Dodaj przypisanie zasad w subskrypcji. **ArtifactFile** definiuje _rodzaj_ artefaktu, właściwości, które są wyrównane do definicji zasad lub inicjatywy, i konfiguruje przypisanie zasad tak, aby korzystało ze zdefiniowanych parametrów strategii do konfigurowania podczas przypisywania planu.
+1. Dodaj przypisanie zasad w subskrypcji.
+The **ArtifactFile** defines the _kind_ of artifact, the properties that align to a policy or initiative definition, and configures the policy assignment to use the defined blueprint parameters to configure during blueprint assignment.
 W tym przykładzie użyto wbudowanych zasad _Zastosuj tag i jego wartość domyślną do grup zasobów_ o identyfikatorze GUID `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71`.

-   - Plik JSON — \artifacts\policyTags.json
+   - JSON file - \artifacts\policyTags.json

      ```json
      {